-A Complainant, Respondent, or witness (as defined in Section II.B of the Policy) may have an advisor/support person of their choice with them at all meetings and any hearing that they attend in connection with the procedures outlined below.
+A Complainant, Respondent, or witness may have an advisor/support person of their choice with them at all meetings and any hearing that they attend in connection with the procedures outlined below.

 The advisor/support person may be a friend, mentor, family member, attorney, member of The Claremont Colleges community, or any other person, as long as they are not also a witness or otherwise a participant in the complaint resolution proceedings.